LOUIS ISADORE KAHN, FAIA (1901-1974)

 1971 - The Honickman House, Whitemarsh Township PA.
 Unbuilt.

 1971 - The Steven Korman House, 6019 Sheaff Lane, Fort Washington PA.
 This was Kahn's last house.
 Featured in GA Houses 44.
 Deeded around 1998 to son Larry Korman.
 Well-preserved.
 Top two photos by Matt Wargo.

 1976 - The Point Counterpoint II.
-Conductor Robert Austin Boudreau asked Kahn to design a unique floating stainless steel performing arts barge.
-Point Counterpoint II is a 195-foot-long floating concert hall commissioned by the American Wind Symphony Orchestra.
+Conductor Robert Austin Boudreau asked Kahn to design a unique floating stainless steel 195-foot-long floating concert hall commissioned by the American Wind Symphony Orchestra.
 The centerpiece of the double-hulled, self-propelled river showboat is the hydraulically-operated 25-foot-tall stage that opens up like a clam shell for a performance.
 The ship was for sale in 2017 in Ottawa IL where Boudreau sought potential buyers.
 As of 2018, it was in Pahokee FL.
+In 2022, it was bought by a group connected to developer Dean Adler and moved to a permanent home in Philadelphia PA.